ajv-validator/ajv/README.md

 Generate validating function and cache the compiled schema for future use.

-Validating function returns boolean and has properties `errors` with the errors from the last validation and `schema` with the reference to the original schema.
+Validating function returns boolean and has properties `errors` with the errors from the last validation (`null` if there were no errors) and `schema` with the reference to the original schema.

 ##### .validate(Object schema|String key|String ref, data) -&gt; Boolean